souriya777/spotify-mobile-svelte/README.md

 Has 2 APIs : one PUBLIC (`api.spotify.com/v1`) & one PRIVATE (`api-partner.spotify.com/pathfinder/v1/query`).

+Note for `private` API :
-Some opeartion, like `sorting playlist`, are not available in PUBLIC API...
+- Some operation, like `sorting playlist`, are unavailable in PUBLIC API...
 So we can't have exactly the same functionnalities or results as `native client spotify` or `web player spotify`
+- "pinning" a playlist is unvailable too

 # commit message